splunk/eventgen/documentation/TUTORIAL.md

         I'm also hungry, can I have a pizza?
 ... and so on with the loop count
 ```
+With above template, Eventgen iterates through a loop of 50000 and generate the data according to the template.
+Note that the template is in a JSON format with a key "_raw" which is a raw string of data.
+It is necessary that you follow this pattern for Eventgen Jinja generator to work.

 Let's look at how to extend an existing template.